Intra-Cluster Mixup: An Effective Data Augmentation Technique for Complementary-Label Learning: Limitation and Future Works

 \section{Limitation and Future Works}

 Despite its contributions, this study has several limitations.
-First, when applied to simpler models such as linear classifiers and multilayer perceptrons (MLPs) on benchmark datasets such as MNIST, KMNIST, and FMIST, our augmentation technique yields reduced performance.
+First, when applied to simpler models such as linear classifiers and multilayer perceptrons (MLPs) on benchmark FMIST datasets, our augmentation technique yields reduced performance.
 This decline stems from the limited capacity of these models, which struggle to accommodate the added complexity and increased overlap in feature representations introduced by ICM.
 Second, we have not yet evaluated our approach in scenarios where instances carry multiple complementary labels.
 Investigating the benefits of ICM in a multi-complementary-label learning setting remains an important direction for future work.